 Do you know about those cities in India, is your city one of them.
 If you want to know the answers to these questions, then stay with us in this article, we will tell you about the 10 fastest growing cities in India, which are developing very fast.

 India’s fastest growing city list

 1. Surat, Gujarat

-With an annual growth rate of 9.17%, Surat is one of the progressive cities in the world, Surat fastest growing city in India, and the hub of the world’s largest diamond polishing and cutting industry.
+With an annual growth rate of 9.17%, Surat is one of the most progressive cities in the world, Surat’s fastest-growing city in India, and the hub of the world’s largest diamond polishing and cutting industry.